MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 :::image type="content" source="../media/advanced-audit-policy-check-step-3.png" alt-text="Screenshot of the Audit Outgoing NTLM traffic to remote servers configuration." border="false":::

-## Configure object auditing for Event ID 4662
+### Configure domain object auditing

-To collect 4662 events, you must also configure object auditing on the user, group and computer objects.
-This procedure describes how to enable auditing on all users, groups, and computers in the Active Directory domain.
+To collect events for object changes, such as event 4662, you must also configure object auditing on the user, group, computer, and other objects.
+This procedure describes how to enable auditing in the Active Directory domain.

 > [!IMPORTANT]
 > Make sure to [review and verify your audit policies](#configure-advanced-audit-policy-settings) before enabling event collection to ensure that the domain controllers are properly configured to record the necessary events.
 If configured properly, this auditing should have minimal effect on server performance.